manpagez: man pages & more

 o a|t: Specify `a' to use the album gain, or `t' to use the track gain.

-value is full-scale.
-Specify `L' to use a 6dB hard limiter that kicks
+peak value is full-scale.
+Specify `L' to use a 6dB hard limiter that

-happens in floating point; the result is dithered before converting
+synthesis happens in floating point; the result is dithered before

-back to integer.
+converting back to integer.
 This quantization adds noise.
-Noise shaping tries to
+Noise

-move the noise where you won't hear it as much.
-0 means no noise
+shaping tries to move the noise where you won't hear it as much.
+0

 For example, the default of 0aLn1 means 0dB preamp, use album gain, 6dB